jduron24/Cyber-security-co-pilot/README.md

 The strongest demo path is an incomplete incident.

 Example:
-1. the system sees suspicious login and follow-on activity
+1. The system sees suspicious login and follow-on activity
-2. it recommends resetting credentials
+2. It recommends resetting credentials
-3. it clearly shows that a key branch such as network evidence was not checked
+3. It clearly shows that a key branch such as network evidence was not checked
-4. it warns that the recommendation may be incomplete
+4. It warns that the recommendation may be incomplete
-5. the operator uses the double-check flow or chooses a safer alternative
+5. The operator uses the double-check flow or chooses a safer alternative
-6. the system logs that decision and produces a report
+6. The system logs that decision and produces a report

 That is the value: not just a recommendation, but visible uncertainty and visible blind spots.